 Buying replacement filters every few months to maintain soft water in a home can be a pain.
 This whole-house water softener is one of the lowest-maintenance options on the market.
 It installs easily into existing plumbing and requires no electricity or filter changes.
 It installs on the main water supply of the house and descales the water through a series of filters as it flows through, preventing buildup on faucet, sinks, showers, and appliances.

 This descaler lasts for 600,000 gallons, which equates to about 6 years for a family of four.
-This descaler can work on its own or combined with AO Smith’s whole-home system, which also includes a sediment filter, central water filter, post-filter, and UV filter.

 With a design that’s low maintenance yet effective, the electronic water descaler from Eddy is a good solution for those dealing with deposits clogging faucets, pipes, and appliances.
 This descaler consists of two wires that wrap around the main supply line entering the home.
 The wires create an electromagnetic field that changes the composition of deposits that cause scaling, rendering them incapable of sticking to one another or surfaces.